Standing cell: Dachau

 The number of prisoners in Dachau concentration camp increased dramatically in the last years of the Second World War.
 The concentration camp was overcrowded.
 In late 1944, the camp command erected standing cells.
 The stone chambers were similar to chimneys and measured 75 × 80 cm.
 There was a small hatch on top for air, and a narrow door with an iron bar bolted to the cell.
 The intensified punitive measure saved room and reinforced the punitive agony.
 There were also standing cells at the Allach subcamp, where the cells were smaller than at Dachau.
 Some at other camps were bigger, about 90 cm square.

 For example, the prisoner K. A. Gross and the Polish prisoner Max Hoffmann spent days in the standing cell.
 Hoffmann described it thus:

 It was a terrible state, as I thought that it was over for me, everything was so callous and distant for me.
 I couldn't lie down, couldn't crouch, the best was to stand, stand, six days and six nights long. [...]
 You touch the walls on both sides with your elbows, your back touches the wall behind you, your knees the wall in front of you. [...]
 This is no punishment or pre-trial detention, it is torture, straight forward, Middle Ages torture.
 I had bloodshot eyes, numb from bad air, I was just waiting for the end.

 According to Johannes Neuhäusler, an inmate in the standing cell received a single piece of bread in three days.
 On the fourth day, the prisoner was removed from the standing cell, given a normal camp meal ration and allowed to sleep on a wooden cot.
 On the next day, the three-day confinement in the standing cell began anew.

 The SS did not always adhere to the interruption after the third day.
 A Czech prisoner, Radovan Drazan, spent eight days without a break in a standing cell.
-Sometimes, prisoners were not even allowed a brief break from the cell, so that they had burns on their bodies from feces and urine.
+Sometimes, prisoners were not even allowed a brief break from the cell, so that they had sores on their bodies from feces and urine.